Sign in with Google account

 If you are living and training at elevation, but want to correct your power output to sea level, you can adjust "elevation power correction" percent setting.
 This creates fair level playing field for athletes doing virtual ride on elevation compared to athletes at sea level.

 For example, if athlete rides on elevation of (2100 meters or 7000 feet), suggested "elevation power correction" setting should be 9% (see chart in the link) - so, if athlete generates 250w, the speed will be calculated based on 272w (250w x 1.09).
 Power will still be displayed and saved as 250w, only speed is affected.
 We will also mark rides with "elevation correction" by an asterisk on BR Leaderboard.

 More information on FTP relation to altitude can be found on excellent post by Joe Friel.

-You can link to your Strava account, so when the ride is saved it will be automatically uploaded to Strava.
+You can link to your Strava or TrainingPeaks account, so when the ride is saved it will be automatically uploaded to linked accounts.

 If you know the name of the ride, enter it in the filter textbox in the left top corner.
 You don't need to enter exact name, 'Alp' will find 'Alpe d'Huez' and any other rides that match your search criteria.
 To make it easier to find rides, you can filter rides by Country, Elevation Gain, Diffictulty (FIETS) and Estimated Ride Time.
 Rides can also by sorted by Ride Name, Difficulty, Estimated Ride time, Elevation Gain, Rating and Popularity.
 Pick a ride in the left panel, review ride profile in right panel, click 'Select Ride'.
 If you only want to ride part of the course, you can use 'Create New Course' button to customize and save start and finish of the ride.